 - Annual research and teaching supplement of $1,200 (years 1–2) and $1,500 (years 3–5)

 Funding consists of 50%-time teaching and/or research assistantships that involve approximately 20 hours of work per week.
-Full fellowship funding is also available through Graduate School Fellowship office including new student fellowships, disadvantaged students fellowships, and both Carlson School and Graduate School dissertation-year fellowships.
+These assistantships qualify students for tuition waivers and health insurance benefits.

 Research and Teaching Supplement

 Each student receives $1,200–1,500 per year in a Research and Teaching Supplement (RATS) account to help defray the costs of research- and teaching-related expenses, such as paying subjects, purchasing software and datasets for research, and travel associated with presentations.

 All PhD students are eligible for the University graduate assistant health and dental insurance plan.
 We pay the full cost for student insurance which is estimated at $4,000 annually.
 Reduced-cost health insurance is also available for spouses and dependents.

 All student fees are paid by the program and amount to approximately $2,300 domestic or $2,600 international annually.